nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `HistoryStack` will be initialized with a single state, which is the current state.
+The `HistoryStack` will be initialized with a single state (*Figure 9*), which is the current state.

 ![UndoState0](images/UndoState0.png)

+*Figure 9: State of `HistoryStack` upon initialization*

 Step 2.
-The user executes `delete 1` command to delete the animal with ID 1. `LogicManager` calls `Model#getZooKeepBook()` to retrieve the new state of the book, and adds it to the history with `HistoryStack#addToHistory(ReadOnlyZooKeepBook)`.
+The user executes `delete 1` command to delete the animal with ID 1. `LogicManager` calls `Model#getZooKeepBook()` to retrieve the new state of the book, and adds it to the history (*Figure 10*) with `HistoryStack#addToHistory(ReadOnlyZooKeepBook)`.

 ![UndoState1](images/UndoState1.png)

+*Figure 10: State of `HistoryStack` after addition of new state*

 Step 3.
 The user executes `help` to view the help screen. `LogicManager` behaves as per Step 2.
-However, since no changes were made to the state, the current state is not added to `HistoryStack`.
+However, since no changes were made to the state, the current state is not added (*Figure 11*) to `HistoryStack`.

 ![UndoState2](images/UndoState2.png)

+*Figure 11: State of `HistoryStack` unchanged*

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `HistoryStack#addToHistory()`, so the state will not be saved into the `HistoryStack`.

 </div>

 Step 4.
 The user now decides that deleting the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `HistoryStack#removeRecentHistory()` which deletes the current state, and exposes the previous state. `HistoryStack#viewRecentHistory()` is then called to retrieve the previous state, then loaded into the model using `Model#setZooKeepBook(ReadOnlyZooKeepBook)`.
+The `undo` command will call `HistoryStack#removeRecentHistory()` which deletes the current state, and exposes the previous state. `HistoryStack#viewRecentHistory()` is then called to retrieve the previous state, then loaded into the model (*Figure 12*) using `Model#setZooKeepBook(ReadOnlyZooKeepBook)`.

 ![UndoState3](images/UndoState3.png)

+*Figure 12: State of `HistoryStack` after loading the previous state*

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `HistoryStack` only contains a single state, then there is no previous state to restore.
 The `undo` command uses `HistoryStack#getHistorySize()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.